Selecting a tenant is a process that landlords take seriously. Learning more about potential candidates can help minimize potential problems.

 In the event that a user needs clarification on any of the elements, the team in place will be able to provide support.
 ProprioEnquête® is also one of the tools developed by CORPIQ for rental unit owners.
 The electronic rental application form simplifies the landlord’s task, who can have the prospective tenant fill out the form directly on their cell phone or tablet.
 This means fewer errors.
 The information is then sent electronically to the ProprioEnquête® platform.

 “The form, completed with an electronic signature recognized by law, is transmitted directly to launch the investigation.
-This way, errors are avoided, since the information is not on a piece of paper, but in a secure system”, explains the assistant director of the ProprioEnquête® and CORPIQ St-Jérôme contact center.
+This way, errors are avoided, since the information is not on a piece of paper, but in a secure system”, explains the Director of Member Services.

 “Furthermore, in the current context of personal data theft and the issue of their protection, personal information like the SIN is automatically hidden for the landlord and visible only to the tenant at the time of entry,” she assures.